Lumen98/WindowsProcessKiller2.0/README.md

 👨‍💻 Author

-Developed by [Your Name]For inquiries or support, please contact: [Your Email]
+Developed by Lumen98.
+For inquiries or support, please contact: Lumenngoods@gmail.com.

 🔒 License